2018 Livestock Quota Bonus Trips

 Historically, counties put more emphasis on trips offered for livestock quality rather than programming excellence.
 Minnesota 4-H’s goal is to encourage educational programming in counties and develop stronger applications in programming excellence leading to advancement of quality learning experiences for youth statewide.

-Starting in 2017, bonus trips will only be awarded ONLY for Programming Excellence.
+NOTICE: Bonus trips will only be awarded ONLY for Programming Excellence.
 There will NOT be bonus trips offered for Quality Livestock.

 The number of bonus trips awarded will remain the same if quality denotes the awarding of a trip.